 In the Social Activity and Wellbeing of Older Australians Study, testing over 6,000 seniors over about 5-1/2 years, older adults with ongoing, regular social activity experienced a slower decrease in intellectual and memory performance.
 Enhanced mental capacity was noted most in those people who were the most socially active.

 Having a qualified home care agency provide in-home care to encourage and help with senior socialization might just be one of the best ways to help an older person continue to thrive and feel alive.
 Effraim Home Care’s caregivers are all dedicated to supporting the independence, dignity, and social connection of every senior we serve.
-To learn more about one of the top-rated home care agencies in Reading, PA and the surrounding areas, contact us at (215) 826-7422.
+To learn more about our trusted home care in Allentown, PA and the surrounding areas, contact us at (215) 826-7422.